mito753/CTF/2021/COMPFEST_CTF_2021/Pwn_BrainSim/README.md

 ```
 ip:     Instruction pointer
 ip_end: End position of instruction pointer
-mp:     Memory pointer
+mp:     Data pointer
 brack:  Flag to check the number before and after the bracket
 ```

-Since the range of the value of `mp` is not checked when executing the Brainfuck code, I can read the value on the stack and write arbitrary data by specifying the following character string.
+Since the range of the value of data pointer`mp` is not checked when executing the Brainfuck code, I can read the value on the stack and write arbitrary data by specifying the following character string.
 ```
 .,[>.,]
 ```

 ## Solution:

-First I used `., [>.,]` To leak the stack address (mp = 0 address).
+First I used `.,[>.,]` To leak the stack address (mp = 0 address).

 ```
 0x7fffffffddb0:	0x0000000000000000	0x0000000000000000